uvlad7/xml2json-rb/README.md

 See [specs](spec/xml2json_spec.rb) for more examples.

+## Documentation

+YARD docs are available on [rubydoc.info](https://rubydoc.info/gems/xml2json-rb/) for the latest released version and on [pages.github.com](https://uvlad7.github.io/xml2json-rb/) for the most recent changes in `master`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.